Gashmob/Logger/README.md

 A simple logger system in some languages.
 Each version uses the same concept

-With help from [Rominos111](https://github.com/Rominos111) for the original Java version
+With help from [Rominos111](https://github.com/Rominos111) for the original Java version.
+And help from [Hunter Vaners](https://github.com/huntervaners) for Python version.

 ---